iambhagat92/calcuforme/QUICK_START_IMPROVEMENTS.md

 **Now GO LAUNCH YOUR WEBSITE!** 🚀

-Your CalcuForMe site is already better than 90% of calculator websites out there.
+Your Calculate For Me site is already better than 90% of calculator websites out there.

 **You got this!** 💪